mhguo1/TRAPD/README.md

 8) --indelonly: If only indels should be considered.

-Output: The output file will contain two columns: 1) Column 1 will be a list of genes and will have the header "#Gene", and 2) Column 2 will be a comma separated list of SNPs assigned to that gene with the header "SNPS".
+Output: The output file will contain two columns: 1) Column 1 will be a list of genes and will have the header "#GENE", and 2) Column 2 will be a comma separated list of SNPs assigned to that gene with the header "SNPS".

+2a) Counting carriers in case cohort
+This script will tabulate the number of cases carrying qualifying variants in each gene as defined by a SNP file.
+The script will generate three counts for each gene:
+- CASE_COUNT_HET: # of individuals carrying one (and exactly one) heterozygous qualifying variant in the gene
+- CASE_COUNT_CH: # of individuals carrying at least two heterozygous qualifying variants in the gene
+- CASE_COUNT_HOM: # of individuals carrying at least one homozygous qualifying variant in the gene.

+The command takes in a vcf file containing case sample genotypes and a SNP file listing the qualifying variants for each gene.
+The general command is: python count_cases.py -v test.vcf.gz -s snpfile.txt -o controlcounts.txt [--snpformat --samplefile --pass --maxAC --maxAF --GTfield].

+Required Options
+1) -v, --vcffile: This is the path to your VCF file containing case genotypes: e.g., /Users/smith/dat/test.vcf.gz.
+Your vcf must be gzipped or bgzipped.

+2) -s, --snpfile: This is the path to your SNP file containing mappings of qualifying variants to gene (see Step 1).

+3) -o, --outfile: This is a path to your desired outfile name: e.g., /Users/smith/dat/out.txt.
+The default is "case_counts.txt"